 Paulémile Pissarro (1884 - 1972)

-Watercolour and gouache on paper
+Graphite and coloured crayon on paper

-Signed lower left, Paulémile-Pissarro
+Signed lower left, Paulémile.
+Pissarro. -

 Paulémile Pissarro (1884 - 1972)

-L'Ile des Oneaux
+L'Ile des Oiseaux

 Watercolour and charcoal on paper